MattPua/its-licious/README.md

   * Logo creation
   * SVG optimization for load times
   * things forgotten in design until coded
+* Yelp
+  * how to get yelp IDs to not call every time

 ## Time Breakdown
 Design